2014 is the UK-Russia Year of Culture.

 What does the SRF do?
 Have a look at our interview with Summerhall TV January 2014.

-SRF Russian classes: details for the current term are available on Language Courses.
+SRF Russian classes: details for next term will be available soon on Language Courses.

 Important new report on the state of Slavonic and East European Studies in UK higher education.
 Author is Glasgow University's John Dunn.
 HEA April 2013.
 Download.